TechAtikiN/the-go-brewery/5-concurrency-in-go/README.md

 - **Goroutine leaks:** When goroutines are not properly terminated and continue to run in the background, consuming resources.
 This can happen if they are blocked on a channel that is never written to or read from, or if they enter an infinite loop.
 - **Deadlocks:** When using unbuffered channels, if two or more goroutines are waiting for each other to send or receive data, they can get stuck in a deadlock situation where none of them can proceed.
-- **Race conditions:** When multiple goroutines access shared data simultaneously without ensuring proper synchronization, leading to unpredictable behavior.
+- **Race conditions:** When multiple goroutines access shared data simultaneously without ensuring proper synchronization, it leads to unpredictable behavior.
 - **Not waiting for goroutines to finish:** If the main goroutine exits before other goroutines have completed their work, those goroutines will be terminated prematurely.

 To avoid these pitfalls, it's important to carefully design and test concurrent code, and to use synchronization mechanisms correctly.